thamoui/hello-world-1/README.md

 2. Write some code to fix the test you picked.
 3. Re-run the tests to confirm the test is now passing.
 4. Repeat from step 1.
-5. Submit your solution
+5. Submit your solution.

 ## Instructions

 Submissions are encouraged to be general, within reason.
 Having said that, it's also important not to over-engineer a solution.

 It's important to remember that the goal is to make code as expressive and readable as we can.
-However, solutions to the hello-world exercise will be not be reviewed by a person, but by Travis CI, who will offer an encouraging word.
+However, solutions to the hello-world exercise will be not be reviewed by a person, but by the robot, who will offer an encouraging word.